vasiaxe/Dexterdle/README.md

 ## Disclaimer

-Dexterdle is a fan-made educational project.
-Dexter and related character names, images, and references belong to their respective copyright holders.
+Dexterdle is a fan-made, non-commercial portfolio project created for educational purposes.
+Dexter and related character names, images, audio, and references belong to their respective copyright holders.
+I do not claim ownership of any Dexter-related assets used in this project

 This project is not affiliated with, endorsed by, or sponsored by the owners of Dexter

 ## License